reincas/YALIP/README.md

 5. Measured dimensionless oscillator strength of the line
 6. Error margin of the oscillator strength

-The level index connects the measurement to specific calculated energy levels.
+The level index connects the measurement results to specific calculated energy levels.
 Level names currently are for information only.
 They are not used by the algorithm yet, but may be verified to disentangle crossing levels in the future.